Ada-Developers-Academy/jump-start-live/lessons/day2/readme.md

 * [Conditionals](conditionals.md)

 ## Exercises
 1. In one Ruby file, write code to solve the problems below.
-Your code should print out each problem statement first, followed by the conditional statement(s).
+Your code should print out each problem statement, followed by the output from the conditional statement(s).

 	1. Prompt for a number.
 If the number is greater than 70, print PASSING; otherwise, print NOT PASSING.
 	1. Prompt for a string.
 If the string is equal to "green", print GO, otherwise, print STOP.